 One of our members, Frederick Musa, has shared the story of how it took him seventy five days to land a new job.
 Thank you, Frederick and congratulations on your new job.

 What is the process of finding and landing a new job?

 Frederick Musa now works for Amazon as a Health and Safety Specialist in Washington State, USA.
 It took him 75 days to find and be offered this job.

 My name is Frederick Musa.
 I am an industrial engineer (IE).
-I earned my Bachelor of Science in industrial engineering (BSIE) from Louisiana Tech University in August 2021.
+Before that, I earned my Bachelor of Science in industrial engineering (BSIE) from Louisiana Tech University in August 2021.
 As well, I gained employment in the woods product industry with Weyerhaeuser as a Leadership Development Professional (LDP) right after my undergraduate graduation ceremony.